ctechfilmuniversity/lecture_procedural_generation_and_simulation/docs/01_sessions/07_dynamics/pgs_ss22_tutorial_04_dynamics.md

 For making the motion better visible, we add a trail to the moving particles

 * Connect a [`Trail`](https://www.sidefx.com/docs/houdini/nodes/sop/trail.html) node to the output of the solver node.
 The trail node creates a trail for the input point over the past several frames; adjust the `Trail Length`
-* To convert the trail to points only, connect a `Add` node and check `Delete Geometry but Keep the Points`
+* To convert the trail to points only, connect an `Add` node and check `Delete Geometry but Keep the Points`
 * Merge the solver output and the trail
 * (In my example I connected a color node as well to color everything yellow)